-6.3.1 A Capacity Declaration by the DNO shall be sent to NGET who will log it in the NGET Outage Database. in the form of Basic Outage of type Capacity in the TOGA database.
-These may be submitted by a DNO or NGET.
-When it-NGET receives a DNO Capacity Declaration NGET-they will carry out a process to determine how the capacity restriction should be apportioned between the various connecting parties.
+6.3.1 A Capacity Declaration by the DNO shall be sent to The Company who will log it in The Company Outage Database.
+When The Company receives a DNO Capacity Declaration they will carry out a process to determine how the capacity restriction should be apportioned between the various connecting parties.

-6.4 Winter Emergency Return to Service Time of- 24hrs or greater
+6.4 Winter Emergency Return to Service Time of 24hrs or greater

 6.2 The types of faults on the National Electricity Transmission System in winter tend to have a greater potential for longer repair times and there is a greater potential for circuits to be recalled to secure the Transmission System against severe weather conditions.
-All Outages placed in the Winter Period that have an Emergency Return to Service Time greater than 24 hours must be pre-approved by both NGET and the relevant TO.
-(See Appendix D -- Emergency Return to Service).
+All Outages placed in the Winter Period that have an Emergency Return to Service Time greater than 24 hours must be pre-approved by both The Company and the relevant TO.
+(See Appendix D - Emergency Return to Service).